Academic and Student Services

 The Office of Engagement Initiatives is dedicated to creating unique opportunities to help Islanders succeed through programming and educational outreach.
 The office facilitates alcohol and drug prevention education through I-TEAM.

-I-TEAM student leaders are dedicated to helping Islanders stay informed about substance use and all dimensions of wellness.
-I-TEAM’s trained peer educators want each Islander to succeed, this means practicing healthy behaviors and making wise choices.
-Through exciting events like Party House, Bond-Fire, late night alternative programming, and many more, I-TEAM teaches facts about substance use, models healthy behaviors, and helps Islanders learn to unwind and party safely!
-Find out more and get in touch at I-TEAM’s I-Engage page or call 361.825.4284.
+The Islander Peer Educators are student leaders who are dedicated to helping Islanders stay informed about substance use and all dimensions of wellness.
+They are trained peer educators who want each Islanders to succeed, by practicing healthy behaviors and making wise choices.
+Through exciting events like Party House, Bond-Fire, late night alternative programming, and many more activities, the Peer Educators teaches facts about substance use, models healthy behaviors, and helps Islanders learn to unwind and party safely!
+Find out more and get in touch at I-TEAM’s i-Engage page or email healthy@tamucc.edu

 Islander Cultural Alliance (ICA)